-How to Shop Smart and Save Money
+How to Shop Smarter and Save Money

 The supermarket is designed to make you spend more.
-The aisle layout, the promotions, the endcaps — everything is calculated to fill your cart with unplanned purchases.
+The aisle layout, the promotions, the end caps — everything is calculated to fill your cart with unplanned purchases.
 With a simple method and a structured list, you take back control of your shopping, your budget, and your diet.

 Steps